Ron Roker: Mid to late 1970s

+Roker together with Blue and Shury also wrote "Devil's Gun", a US and UK chart hit for C. J. & Company.

+It was the first record played by DJ Richie Kaczor at the opening night of Studio 54 on 26 April, 1977.
+It was also featured on the soundtrack to The Get Down (Original Soundtrack From The Netflix Original Series).
+The original version of the song was released in 1973 by Great Expectations.
+Other versions of "Devil's Gun" were recorded and released by Inner Strength and Blue himself, who released it as a single in 1975.

 1980s

 In 1983, Roker resurfaced with Jan Pulsford and Phil Wigger as the songwriters of the UK's Eurovision Song Contest entry, "I'm Never Giving it Up".
 It was recorded by another band called Sweet Dreams, which came in sixth in the song contest.
 That year his protégé group, Two Way (featuring actor Anthony Head), released a single "Face in the Window", penned by the same writers.